7even/ruby-style-guide/README.md

     ```

 * Avoid the use of `%s`.
 It seems that the community has decided
-  `:"some string"` is the preferred way to created a symbol with
+  `:'some string'` is the preferred way to created a symbol with
   spaces in it.

 * Prefer `()` as delimiters for all `%` literals, except `%r`.
 Since